Skip to content

 resets_in_seconds is the time until the oldest tracked request in the sliding window rolls off — i.e., the earliest your limit could recover by one slot.

-Health check.
+Active health check.
 Public, no authentication required.

 {